14all-agency/shopify-llms-txt-directory/https-milvertons-com.md

     Availability: Not Available
     Image: https://cdn.shopify.com/s/files/1/0054/0694/9422/files/style-harmony-italian-shoes-bag-set-for-weddings-parties-359761.webp?v=1715725517
     Price: $111.24 USD
 - [Stylish Soiree: Italian Shoes & Bag Set for Wedding Parties](https://milvertons.com/products/stylish-soiree-italian-shoes-bag-set-for-wedding-parties): Introducing the ultimate accessory for any wedding party - the Stylish Soiree: Italian Shoes & Bag Set.
 This set is the perfect combination of style and comfort, making it a must-have for any fashion-forward woman.
-Crafted from high-quality PU material, these shoes feature a peep toe design and a 6.5cm spike heel, adding a touch of elegance to any outfit.
-The comfortable streamline style ensures that you can dance the night away without any discomfort.
-What sets this set apart is its handmade construction, adding a unique and personal touch to each pair.
-The insole is also made from PU material, providing extra cushioning for your feet.
-Whether you're attending a wedding or a party, these shoes and bag set will elevate your look and make you stand out from the crowd.
-The bling fashion element adds a touch of glamour, making you the center of attention.
-Available in medium width and with a buckle strap closure, these pumps are designed to fit and flatter any foot.
-The ankle strap adds extra support and stability, making them perfect for dancing.
-Don't miss out on this one-of-a-kind set that is sure to make a statement at any event.
-Get your Stylish Soiree: Italian Shoes & Bag Set now and be the envy of every party!
-If you want more products like this one, check out our Women's Shoes and Bags page!
+Crafted from high-quality PU material, these shoes feature a peep toe design and a 6. ...
-  Updated: 2025-10-22T19:23:06Z
+  Updated: 2025-10-24T07:23:40Z
   Vendor: Milvertons
   Product Type: Women - Shoes
   Availability: Available